 Crew Cut and Beards

-Short beards and the crew cut are a perfect duo.
+Short beards and the crew haircut are a perfect duo.
 Especially if you’re making a taper fade crew cut.
-Even a receding beard line can pair well with the side swept crew cut.
+Even a receding beard line can pair well with the side swept crew hairstyle.
 It’s about creating balance.

 Crew Cut for Asian Hair Types